-14P/Wolf is a small comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+14P/Wolf is a mid-sized comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has not classified 14P/Wolf as potentially hazardous because its orbit does not bring it close to Earth.

 The rotation of 14P/Wolf has been observed.
 It completes a rotation on its axis every 9.02 days.